PureWeen/pureween.github.io/_posts/2017-05-07-Task-To-Observable.md

 [Link to Code][PureWeen-Repo]

 [Inspiration For Post][ReactiveUI-Issue]

-When working with Reactive Extenstions I tend to try and make everything I possibly can an IObservable.
-A big place where I've ran into trouble with this mentality has been with mixing Tasks into my Observables.
-Rx is more in line with free threaded work loads so once you start breaking that model you're really not doing yourself any favors.

-Here's a simple exmaple of a Task mixed into a Reactive stream.
+A simple example of a Task mixed into a Reactive stream.

 ```csharp